PlumpMath/ui-event-core.async/README.md

-# ui-event
+# UI event handling using core.async

-Trying out this article ["core. async in the browser is sweet"](http://ku1ik.com/2015/10/12/sweet-core-async.html)
+Trying out this article ["core. async in the browser is sweet"](http://ku1ik.com/2015/10/12/sweet-core-async.html) by Marcin Kulik.

 Using core.async for event handling is quite nice!